SkafteNicki/dtu_mlops/s5_continues_x/M16_continues_machine_learning.md

 ---

+> Note 2021 version: This exercise is not mandatory and you should only do it if you really feel like it.
+  Consider checking out M27 (under the extra modules) on Pre-commit instead.

 The continues X we have looked at until now is what we can consider "classical" continues integration.
 We are now gonna change gear and look at **continues machine learning**.
 As the name may suggest we are now focusing on automatizing actual machine learning processes (compared to automatizing unit testing).